PhungDucKien/excelium/slate/source/includes/_mobile_api.md

 variable | the variable
 text | the value to match with the result

-## Verify Variable Contain
+## Verify Variable Match

-Verifies that the specified variable value contains the given value.
+Verifies that the specified variable value matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyVariableContain(variable, text)
+verifyVariableMatch(variable, text)
 `

 ### Parameters